 - Contact your airline to check if you need to make arrangements before you travel.
 If you need a letter or licence to travel with your medicine, keep it in your hand luggage with the medicine in its original packaging.

-- Carry your medicines in a cool bag if they need to be kept cool.
-And make sure there’s a fridge to store them in at your destination.
-You may be allowed to use an ice pack or cooling gel pack if you have a letter from your doctor or nurse explaining that your medicines need to be kept cool.
+- You may be allowed to use a cooler bag with an icepack or cooling gel pack if you have a letter from your doctor or nurse explaining that your medicines need to be kept cool and have discussed it with your pharmacist.
 Check with your airline before you fly.

 - If you pack spare medicines in your suitcase, check if hot or cold temperatures can damage them.
 Contact your airline in advance to find out if they can store your suitcase at the right temperature and tell check-in staff at the airport too.

 For some medicines, you can only take a certain amount out of the UK and the limit is usually about a three-month supply.
 These are called controlled drugs and include some strong pain relieving drugs.
 Ask your doctor or pharmacist if your medicine contains a controlled drug.
 If you need to take more, apply for a Home Office export licence at least three weeks before you travel.

 You may need to have vaccinations before you travel, depending on where you’re going.
 Visit the Travel Health Pro website to check or ask a practice nurse at your GP surgery at least eight weeks before you go.

 Before you book your trip, talk to your doctor about whether it’s safe for you to have any new vaccinations.
 If you need to take anti-malarial medicine, ask your doctor whether this will affect any other medicines you’re taking.